leviyanx/nvim-archive/readme.md

-# This is my config for neovim
+This repo which stores configs for neovim has been archived.
+The new repo is this.